kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## Logic will get you from A to B. Imagination will take you everywhere. - Albert Einstein
+    ## The truth of the matter is that you always know the right thing to do.
+The hard part is doing it. - Norman Schwarzkopf